underhillanna/PhotosynQ-Documentation/tutorials/_r_import_photosynq_data.md

 ### Access the Project Data
-We will use the same project for all three R tutorials in this section.
+We will use the same Project for all three R tutorials in this section.
 Project data is also available for download as a csv so that you can follow along and, hopefully, get the same results!
 ```{r}
 # Call the function to add the Project data into a Data Frame
 # 243 equals the Project ID for the data that you want to import into R for data analysis.